whitneyburton/portfolios/students/1503/morgan-miller/20150914-morgan-miller-m4.markdown

 A note about playing a part: Module 4 tends to be a little more relentless than other modules insofar as time management goes.
 I definitely did less "part-playing" than in the previous 3 modules, when I considered myself to be a more active community member.
 I will say, however, that on the subject of community: I had the intention of rebuilding/strengthening relationships with people in my cohort after the absurdity that transpired at the end of Module 3, and I feel that I achieved that.

 ## Review

+### Notes
+* Learned more than thought you would comming in.
+Did very well on the final assessment.
+Felt very comfortable.
+* Scale up was a project that a lot was learned from.
+Had issues with production that held it back.
+* Great Mod 4 overall
+* Flack - learned a lot about react and felt like a lot was accomplished.
+Did all of the react for this project.
+Had some issues deploying the app, but felt like a lot was learned overall.
+Didn't have a theme or concept either.
+* GameTime - Partnered with Brett and had a lot of fun workign on that project.
+Learned a lot together about JavaScript.
+Tried to write this project functionally and ended up half OO and half functional.
+* Mod 4 was a time of a lot fo extra work and wasn't around as much as previous modules.
+* Attempted to help rebuild the cohort after Mod 3 issues.
+Feels closer with cohort now as she did before.
+* Had some issue in mod 3 that made it hard to engage.
+* Mod 4 was favorite module.
+* Lesson learned that you were ok with the issues that transpired in Mod 3.
+And felt a lot stronger in the end because of it.
+* Group talk about the things in module three were maybe a little uneccesary.
+Felt like things would have been better if it was treated as an interpersonal issue than a group issue.
+The one pro was that there was some bonding becasue of that.
+* HORACE KILLED IT!
+HORACE!HORACE!HORACE!

+### Outcome

+* Assessment: 4
+* Individual: 3
+* Group: 3
+* Community: 3
+* Feedback:

+## Review